datacentricdesign/id5415/collections/_id5415/5-2-assignment.md

 print(json.dumps(json_result, indent=4))
 ```

-You will see that this time the result will be an disctionary of `key:value` in an Json-array fromat.
+You will see that this time the result will be an dictionary of `key:value` in an Json-array fromat.

 **Tip** Read more about [JSON Array] (https://www.javatpoint.com/json-array)